Russia may be in Ukraine to stay after 100 days of war

 A senior official in the Kremlin’s ruling United Russia party, Andrei Turchak, put it even more bluntly in a meeting with residents of Kherson: “Russia is here forever.”

 Members of the pro-Kremlin administrations in both regions soon announced that the areas would seek to be incorporated into Russia.
-While it remains unclear when or if it will happen, Russia is laying the groundwork.
+While it remains unclear when or if it will happen, Russia is appears to be digging in.

-An office of Russia’s migration services opened in Melitopol, taking applications for Russian citizenship in a fast-track procedure Putin expanded to residents of the Kherson and Zaporizhzhia regions.
-The rapid procedure was first implemented in 2019 in the rebel-controlled areas of the Donbas, where more than 700,000 people have received Russian passports.

-Oleg Kryuchkov, an official in Russia-annexed Crimea, said this week that the two southern regions have switched to Russian internet providers; state media ran footage of people lining up to get Russian SIM cards for their cellphones.
-Kryuchkov also said that both regions were switching to the Russian country code, +7, from the Ukrainian +380.
+Oleg Kryuchkov, an official in Russia-annexed Crimea, said this week that the two southern regions have switched to Russian internet providers.
+State media ran footage of people lining up to get Russian SIM cards for their cellphones.
+Kryuchkov also said that both regions are switching to the Russian country code, +7, from the Ukrainian +380.

 Senior Russian lawmaker Leonid Slutsky, a member of the Russian delegation in stalled peace talks with Ukraine, said that referendums on joining Russia could take place in the Donbas, Kherson and Zaporizhzhia regions as early as July.

-Asked about such a scenario, Kremlin spokesman Peskov reiterated Thursday that it was up to the Ukrainian people to decide their futures but because of the continuing fighting, the conditions were not right for organizing annexation referendums.
+Kremlin spokesman Peskov was evasive when asked Friday whether Russian authorities planned to hold votes in those areas, saying that it would depend on the course of Russia’s offensive.

-Tatyana Stanovaya, founder and CEO of R.Politik, an independent think tank on Russian politics, thinks Putin doesn’t want to rush the referendums and run the risk of them being denounced as shams.
+Tatyana Stanovaya, founder and CEO of R.Politik, an independent think tank on Russian politics, said she believes Putin doesn’t want to rush the referendums and run the risk of them being denounced as shams.

 “He wants the referendum to be real, so that the West can see that, indeed, Russia was right, the people want to live with Russia,” Stanovaya said.

-Ukrainian experts say it is not going to be easy for the Kremlin to rally genuine support in Ukraine’s south.
+Ukrainian experts say it will not be easy for the Kremlin to rally genuine support in Ukraine’s south.

-Volodymyr Fesenko, of the Kyiv-based Penta Center think tank, said residents of the southern regions identify as Ukrainians much more strongly than the people in areas closer to Russia or have been led by the Moscow-backed separatists for eight years.
+Volodymyr Fesenko, of the Kyiv-based Penta Center think tank, said most residents of the southern regions identify as Ukrainians much more strongly than the people in areas that are closer to Russia or have been led by the Moscow-backed separatists for the past eight years.

-“We already see that the occupying Russian administration is forced to tighten the screws and intensify repressions in the southern regions, since it cannot effectively control the protest sentiment,” Fesenko said.
-“And this causes a new wave of discontent among the population, which received nothing but Russian SIM cards and high Russian prices.”

 Follow all AP stories on the war in Ukraine at https://apnews/hub/russia-ukraine.